-Tesco today announces that it will continue with plans to help customers eat more healthily and deliver on its commitment to make Tesco the easiest place for customers to shop for affordable, healthy, sustainable food.
+Today, Tesco announced that it will continue with plans to help customers eat more healthily and deliver on its commitment to make Tesco the easiest place for customers to shop for affordable, healthy, sustainable food.

-Last week, Tesco launched Better Baskets, a campaign that is designed to help customers shop a healthier and more sustainable basket, without compromising on price.
+Last week, Tesco launched Better Baskets, a campaign that is designed to help customers shop for a healthier and more sustainable basket without compromising on price.